Ryan’s Hope: How DBS Surgery Changed His Life

-“He’s going to be pitcher for his baseball team,” Dr. Marks said between pitches.
 “This is so rewarding.
-This is why you have a DBS program because you get kids like this.
+This is why you have a DBS program because you get kids like this," Dr. Marks said.
 They come back to being completely normal kids.
 They come back to doing everything they were doing before the surgery.
 Everything they want to do.
 It’s perfect.”

 Ryan has been cleared to play baseball, basketball and at recess.
 He’s not allowed to play contact sports like football or soccer.
 But he does take his football to school to play catch.

 His friends call him the robot because of the surgery that includes two battery-operated pulse generators, much like pacemakers, implanted near the collarbone.
 Ryan doesn’t mind the nickname at all.
 He kind of enjoys it.

 He shows his friends a video Cook Children’s made as it followed Ryan toward his surgery last year.
 And what do they say?

 “They are like, ‘Wow.
 It’s amazing what modern technology can do these days,” Ryan said.

 Did we mention he’s a really funny kid?
 Even during his worst days, he maintained his sharp sense of humor.
 But now the smiles come much easier to everyone in the household and even the tears aren’t so bad lately.